gs354/flood-monitoring-app/README.md

 ## Data Source

-This application uses data from the UK Environment Agency's real-time flood monitoring API.
-The API provides water level readings from monitoring stations across the UK.
+This application uses Environment Agency flood and river level data from the real-time data API (Beta)